kdydesign/vuepress-commander/README.md

 ```

 ## configuration
-The `vuepress-cli` can specify options for the command through the settings file.
+The `vuepress-commander` can specify options for the command through the settings file.
 Create the `vpc.config.js` file in the top-level path.
 Define all options in `vpc.config.js`.

 Try it now.